galvisf/ModelerWSMF/README.md

 **(4)** Beams can me simulated with and without composite action.
 Composite action increases elastic stiffness as well as modify the backbone per NIST (2017) modeling guidelines (variable "composite").

 **(5)** The model can include or ignore the stiffness and strength contribution of the gravity system (variable "addEGF").

+**(6)** Beam-to-column connections can be simulated with typical backbone curves or using a fiber-section with the novel material **SteelFractureDI** for simulating welded-flange fracture.

 ## Examples